antonioherraizs/simplievents/README.md

 Uses some cool libraries and plugins, check out the [js](www/js) directory.

+## How to Fork

+This repo implements the concept of login into a site, retrieving data from a `<table>` and displaying it as a ListView in a PhoneGap app.
+Therefore it can be adapted to any other similar use case with little effort.
+Most of the customizations can be removed without affecting the main app behavior.

+It's not using any custom icons or graphics so in order to convert it into another app the files to modify are `www/index.html` and `js/simplievents.js` plus some other minor changes here and there to change the name of the app, etc.

 ## How to build for Android

 1. Clone repo